ANasserkh/my-obsidian/ToDo/Portal365/NGO gate.md

 - [ ] Change the log level of of release build
 - [x] Donor And Grant must be approved
 - [ ] Help project manager monitor tasks and users by [[a]]
+- [ ] Add registration page to ngo instead of the website
+- [ ] create a generic landing page for new client of the system